GC MOORE

 “Yeah.
 Drake?
 Do you hear that?” she asks with a puzzled tone in her voice.
 I stop and listen intently, not hearing anything but the rustling of the wind in the trees and crunching leaves underfoot.

 Looking to my right I see a natural opening in the trees; a hallway of sorts going through the forest.
 It isn’t a hiking trail or even a critter trail; there isn’t a defined path.
 This is a lane, arrow-straight that is free of tree saplings, of limbs protruding into the path from the surrounding trees, no fallen trees or underbrush.
-I realize we are standing at the edge of the Path of Spirits.
+I realize we are standing in a Path of Spirits.

-I gently take Julie’s arm.
-“Julie, let's backtrack a few meters and get out of this area.”
-She still doesn’t acknowledge me, but we both ease back about three meters.
+I gently take Julie’s arm and we ease back about three meters.

-“That was the weirdest thing.
-I kept thinking I heard voices and wind, but the wind sounded odd.
+“Drake, that was the weirdest thing.
+I heard voices and wind, but the wind sounded odd.
 Different than the breeze here, the sound was much louder.
 Did you hear anything?”

 “I heard the wind in the trees.
 Maybe it was just some trees bending and creaking,” I reply, knowing she wasn’t going to accept that answer.
 The look she gave me confirms it.